How Do I Prepare My Child?

 - How the eyes react to changes in light and darkness

-Ages 3-5: The eye doctor will do a physical exam of her eyes and also do vision screenings using eye chart tests, pictures, letters, or the "tumbling E game."
+Ages 3-5: The eye doctor will do a physical exam of your child's eyes and also do vision screenings using eye chart tests, pictures, letters, or the "tumbling E game."
 This game measures how well your child sees the form and detail of objects.
 (Your doctor will call this visual acuity.)

 The game, also called the Random E's Visual Acuity Test, is a good option for kids who can’t read yet.
 The child is asked to identify the direction that the letter "E" opens to by holding out three or four fingers to mimic the letter "E." You can practice this test at home before your appointment.